Secure collection, data erasure, reuse and recycling of computers, monitors and tablets

 - If a subcontractor is to be used, a declaration of commitment from him/her must be attached, in accordance with Regulations on public procurement §16-10 (2).

 - Documentation that there will be used data erasure software that have been evaluated to be suitable for secure data erasure.
 The software can be evaluated by for example National Security Authority (NSM) or other actors.
 See list of NSM approved tools.
 Examples of other evaluated data erasure software can be found at Common Criteria which publishes certificates from all certificate issuing nations under the Common Criteria Recognition Arrangement (CCRA).

 - Documentation confirming that electronic devices will be prepared for reuse (e.g. function tests or a description of max.
 1A4-page).

 - Documentation (contract, e-mail or other relevant document) confirming membership in a return company in the Norwegian Environment Agency’s register or, alternatively documentation that another company acting in compliance with the Pollution Control Act will handle the electronic waste.

-- Signed version of [enclosed data processing agreement.
-Difi's data processing agreement can be used: It is currently undergoing updates but is quality assured and can be used in its current edition].
+- Signed version of [enclosed data processing agreement].
+The following data processing agreement can be used.

 The following shall be submitted no later than 45 days after collection of ICT devices